Ceci007/vidly/readme.md

 ### Install MongoDB

- To run this project, you need to install the latest version of MongoDB Community Edition first.
+ To run this project, you need to install the latest version of MongoDB Community Edition first (is free).

 https://docs.mongodb.com/manual/installation/